MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 > - Right click in the folder using the desktop environment
 > - Through the development environment, in our case Visual Studio Code
 > - From command line in the current folder using the `touch` command: `touch publisher.py`

+We start expanding the usage of the ROS2 API with publishing related functions.

 ```python
 #!/usr/bin/env python3